Greedy algorithm for stochastic matching is a 2-approximation

-\paragraph{Optimal algorithm} The optimal algorithm on instance $(G,t)$ will be denoted $OPT(G)$ -- we will not use $OPT(G,t)$, because it will always be clear which patience numbers we are using.
-We can assume without loss of generality that $OPT(G)$ is deterministic.
-This lets us represent optimal algorithm by a decision tree.
-We will also assume that every subtree of the tree $T_{OPT}$ representing optimal algorithm is optimal on its instance, even when probability of reaching such subtree is zero.
+Throughout the paper we distinguish between nodes and vertices, i.e.\ nodes only belong to a decision tree, and vertices only belong to a random graph.
+Moreover, vertices and only them are denoted by Greek letters.

-\paragraph{Greedy algorithm} Let us consider the \textit{greedy algorithm} for a given graph $G$.
-It will be denoted as $GRD(G)$.
+Since we assume that the optimal algorithm is deterministic, we can represent it by such a decision tree.
+We also assume that every subtree of the tree $T_{OPT}$ representing optimal algorithm is optimal on its instance, even when probability of reaching such subtree is zero.